 - 1. A summary of the District's Code of Conduct is provided to all students in the District at the start of every school year to ensure that all students understand acceptable behavior in the school setting.
 The Code of Conduct delineates, among other behavior, lack of tolerance for bullying, violence, and harassment. - 2.
 A "plain language" summary of the Code of Conduct is mailed or emailed to all parents/guardians of students in the District at the start of each school year and is disseminated at the time of registration thereafter. - 3.
 All new employees are provided with a copy of the Staff Handbook at the time of hire which contains the student "Code of Conduct" including expectations of staff.
 All staff members review this annually as part of the online training modules. - 4.
 Efforts are made on the building level in each of the District's schools to identify, prevent, and resolve potentially dangerous behavior at the earliest possible stage.
-School counselors, school psychologists, school social workers, nurses, outside agencies (when appropriate), administrators, teachers, parents/guardians and students are involved in this process. - 5.
+Teams meet regularly in each building in order to work with classroom staff in identifying and preventing potentially dangerous behavior.
+School counselors, school psychologists, school social workers, nurses, outside agencies (when appropriate), administrators, teachers, bus drivers and monitors, parents/guardians and students may be involved in this process. - 5.
 Secondary health curricula incorporate information regarding emotional health, the impact of drugs and alcohol on an individual's behavior, and on responsible decision-making. - 6.
 Each of the District's school psychologists/social workers facilitates counseling groups for identified students around issues related to poor social skills development, anger management, and good decision-making. - 7.
 Certified and noncertified staff members working with students who have been identified by the Committee on Special Education as being at-risk for engaging in violent behaviors receive annual training in crisis prevention and intervention. - 8.
 The District works in collaboration with our PTSA, CAB and iASK community groups to offer parents/guardians information regarding early-warning signs of potentially dangerous and/or violent behavior, as well as forums to discuss specific parental concerns.